 Airborne impurities such as soot, pollen, or metallic dust can also cause black spots on the surface of the timber.
 Black spots can be minimised by using a good quality exterior grade cladding coating.
-Black spots often disappear by themselves over time, however thoroughly and regularly cleaning the timber cladding also helps to remove them.
+Black spots often disappear over time, however thoroughly and regularly cleaning also helps to remove them.